If You’re Going to Talk Politics in the Office, Here’s a Few Talking Points (so to speak)

 There are many out there who would rather not dip their pen in the, ah, political ink.
 Younger generations are generally said to be more comfortable being open about which candidate they support and about expressing their views – some may even feel the need to do so (whether right or not).
 But even some Gen Yers shy away from this kind of disclosure.
 What then?
 It’s just as acceptable not to discuss personal political views at work – and your employees should never feel pressured to participate.
 Here are a few guidelines for those non-participants too.

 Creating a culture of respect

 As workplace environments do vary drastically across the board, there is no one right formula.
 You know your particular culture and policies, and you know more than people outside your organization what will fly and what will end in Ralph Macchio-style showdowns.
 As an article in the Portland Press Herald points out, political discussion can improve camaraderie if the majority of co-workers are in support of the same candidate or party – but it can also divide if there’s a lot of disparity.
 But with that said, those companies that create a culture of respect and trust may manage to avoid some of these issues altogether.

 Thoughts?
 Are you having issues with employees discussing politics at work?
 Do you support political water-cooler discussions, or do you see a problem with it?

 About Amy McDonnell

-Originally hailing from Ohio, Amy is the creative services manager on the content and services team and has been with both CareerBuilder and the city of Chicago for nine years.
+Originally hailing from Ohio, Amy is the creative services manager on the content services team and has been with both CareerBuilder and the city of Chicago for nearly a decade.
 She writes on a range of recruitment topics on The Hiring Site, striving to bring a dose of clarity and humor to sometimes complicated issues around employee attraction, engagement and retention.

-When she's not working, Amy spends as much time as possible reading, cooking, writing short stories, eating Nutella out of the jar, waiting for CTA buses and trains, going to see her favorite bands live, and spending time with people who inspire and challenge her.
+When she's not working, Amy spends as much time as possible reading, pretending to be a chef, writing short stories, eating Nutella out of the jar, waiting for CTA buses and trains, going to see her favorite bands live, and spending time with people who inspire and challenge her.